 We believe, as historian David Olusoga highlights, that every child deserves to see themselves reflected in the history taught in school.
 We aim to illustrate how “national history is intertwined with our family histories.” because ultimately, history “ helps us make sense of the country we are today.”

 History learning is carefully mapped and throughout Key Stage 1 our historians will develop an awareness of the past through the study of significant individuals who have achieved nationally and internationally.
 They will also study significant events linked to the local area as well as studying changes within living memory and those events beyond living memory that have had a significant impact nationally or globally.

-In Key Stage 2 pupils will develop a secure understanding of local, British and world history, making connections and contrasts over time as well as using appropriate historical vocabulary and having a greater appreciation of chronology.
+In Key Stage 2 pupils will develop a secure understanding of local, British and world history, making connections and contrasts over time.

 Chronology is taught explicitly as we aim that our Halterworth historians grow a coherent, chronological narrative of the past.
 We aim to develop their understanding that periods studied are not linear through identifying the duration, overlap and concurrence of areas studied on timelines.

 Our History curriculum recognises knowledge as having two main branches:

 Substantive knowledge—the facts about the past that we teach